Phone: 208-426-5721 | Fax: x6-4466 | Office: GAA 204

 Karen's role during proposal development is to bring shape to funding ideas, and examine strategy, document structure, and visual and editorial design to ensure that faculty communicate ideas effectively in clear, readable proposals.
 Given researcher and student interest in sustainability and a growing need to address complex, interdisciplinary problems, Karen also maintains a particular desire to help faculty who want to promote systems thinking, product and process design to minimize resource use, environmental stewardship, and a greater sharing of ideas between technologists, artists, and business people.

-Karen brings twenty years of corporate experience to this role, where as a writer and creative strategist consulting with a variety of Fortune 500 companies, she helped the teams she worked with produce proposals, design documents, and presentations that clearly described their ideas.
+Karen brings more than fifteen years of corporate experience to this role, where as a writer, information architect, and creative strategist consulting with a variety of Fortune 500 companies, she helped the teams she worked with produce proposals, design documents, websites, and presentations that clearly described their ideas and were easy to use.
 She also ensured that those ideas were responsive to client needs, priorities, and desired performance outcomes.

-Karen has a master’s degree in Instructional Systems from Indiana University (it’s much like the college’s Instructional & Performance Technology program), and a BA from Brown University in both art and English.
-She serves on the board of the non-profit Sustainable Futures, performs in community theater from time-to-time, and maintains an art portfolio at http://www.coroflot.com/kmarker
+Karen has a master’s degree in Instructional Systems from Indiana University (it’s much like a degree from the college’s Organizational Performance and Workplace Learning Department), and a BA from Brown University in both art and English.
+She performs in community theater, plays guitar, and (sometimes) maintains an art portfolio at http://www.coroflot.com/kmarker